-3 The time periods prescribed in the Local Rules are to be computed in accordance with Rule 6, Federal Rules of Civil Procedure.
+4 The time periods prescribed in the Local Rules are to be computed in accordance with Rule 6, Federal Rules of Civil Procedure.

-- (4) Attachments shall exclude materials extraneous to genuine issues of material fact or law. - (f) Oral Arguments.
-Unless otherwise directed by the Court, a party desiring oral argument shall request it by placing "Oral Argument Requested" immediately below the title of such motion or the response to such motion.
-If oral argument is granted, notice shall be given in a manner directed by the Court.
+- (2) Unless otherwise permitted by the Court, a reply including its supporting memorandum may not exceed eleven (11) pages, exclusive of attachments. - (3) Unless otherwise permitted by the Court, an objection to a Report and Recommendation issued by a Magistrate Judge shall not exceed ten (10) pages. - (4) Attachments shall exclude materials extraneous to genuine issues of material fact or law. - (f) Oral Arguments.
+Unless otherwise directed by the Court, a party desiring oral argument must request it by placing "Oral Argument Requested" immediately below the title of a motion or the response to a motion.
+The Court may decide motions without oral argument.
+If oral argument is granted, notice will be given in a manner directed by the Court.

-(q) Motions for Reconsideration.
+(g) Motions for Reconsideration.